Arghya721/cloutility-api-client/README.md

 ## License

-Cloutility API Client is released under the to-be-decided License.
+Cloutility API Client is released under the BSD License.
 See `LICENSE` for more information.